 Other items available in the bathroom that are a nice bonus include Q Tips, eye makeup remover wipes, and floss sticks.
 The shower has its own shampoo, conditioner and shower gel in it as well.

 Every floor has a “Spa” button near the elevator doors to send an elevator that goes straight there.
 (Only one of the two elevators can get you there).
 The hot springs and spa are two different areas of the hotel:

 - The spa offers a variety of services, including massages, reflexology, and body treatments by appointment.

 - The hot springs are available to all guests, included in your stay; you don't need an appointment to enjoy that area of the hotel.

 One of the highlights of the hotel is the view from the roof.
-Hence, they appropriately named their upstairs rooftop lounge, Vue.
-We were lucky enough to watch a beautiful sunset from the fire pit area one evening.
+Hence, they appropriately named their upstairs rooftop lounge Vue.
+One evening, we were lucky enough to watch a beautiful sunset from the fire pit area.